rmey/taxi-simulator-hands-on/README.md

 7. Press **Deploy** in the right upper corner of the Node-RED Editor page.
 Press **Confirm Deploy**.

 ---
-### 2.3 Configure the ObjectStorage Nodes inside the Node-RED "Configure-Blob for ObjectStorage" Tab and "Taxi-Simulation" Tab
+### 2.3 Configure the ObjectStorage Nodes inside the Node-RED "Configure-Blob for ObjectStorage" Tab and "Taxi-Simulation" Tab <a name="#1-part2-3">

 You have to configure the credentials of the ObjectStorage usage inside Node-RED